pattonsgirl/CS3900-AppSoftwareDev/DevOps/Assignment3.md

 ## Deliverables

-- Fixes are pushed to the assigment repo
+- Fixes are pushed to the assignment repo
-- Remove the test results file from the .gitignore and upload test results.
+- Remove the test results file from the `.gitignore` and upload test results.

 ## Rubric

-- Fixes are pushed to the assigment repo (3 pt)
+- Fixes are pushed to the assignment repo (3 pt.)
-- Remove the test results file from the .gitignore and upload test results (2 pt)
+- Remove the test results file from the `.gitignore` and upload test results (2 pt.)